MarkoBL/Rosi/README.md

 Log output will be redirected to the console, default is true.

+**runtime.consoleloglevel**

+The log level for the console output.
+Valid values: Trace, Debug, Info, Warning, Error or Fatal.
+Default is Info.

 **runtime.logtofile**

 Log output will be redirected to a file, default is false

+**runtime.fileloglevel**

+The log level for the console output.
+Valid values: Trace, Debug, Info, Warning, Error or Fatal.
+Default is Warning.

 **runtime.logfilename**